As an Amazon Associate, I earn from qualifying purchases. There is no extra cost to you. Thank you if you use our links; we appreciate it! Learn More.

 Last year our family faced a terrible problem.
 On my dad’s 57th birthday my mom gave him a pair of fancy golf shoes (As my dad’s passion is golf!) that he wanted for a long time.
 He was so much happy that he went to play that afternoon with his friends wearing those shoes.

 However, the problem was, after 2 hours he was not able to even stand in those shoes because of the sudden growth of blisters.
-After checking his feet, the doctor forbade to use those shoes as he is a diabetic patient.
+After checking his feet, the doctor forbade using those shoes as he is a diabetic patient.
 Did you ever face that problem in your life?
 After that, it was a terrible 2 months for us, and my dad suffered the most because he couldn’t play golf for about 2/2.5 months!
 That was devastating for my dad and for my mom too!

 As my mother didn’t know about the best golf shoes for diabetics, I decided to make a guideline for all those diabetic golfers so that they can choose their golf shoes wisely.